 Free up your oven at Thanksgiving and use your Instant Pot to make perfectly cooked and super tender turkey breast!
-Use the Sous Vide function to cook a turkey breast at Thanksgiving or any occasion with little to no fuss.
+Make a sous vide turkey breast at Thanksgiving or any occasion with little to no fuss.
 This Instant Pot turkey breast recipe gives consistent results and is foolproof!

 Table of Contents